-Full Paper Submission: 8th September 2018
+Full Paper Submission: 30th October 2021

-Final Paper Submission: 4th October 2018
+Final Paper Submission: 21st November 2021

-Continuing from the outstanding success of IEEE UEMCON 2017, we are proud to present IEEE UEMCON 2018 which will provide an opportunity for researchers, educators and students to discuss and exchange ideas on issues, trends, and developments in Information Technology, Electronics and Mobile Communication.
-The conference aims to bring together scholars from different disciplinary backgrounds to emphasize dissemination of ongoing research in the fields of in Information Technology, Electronics and Mobile Communication.
-Contributed papers are solicited describing original works in the above mentioned fields and related technologies.
-The conference will include a peer-reviewed program of technical sessions, special sessions, business application sessions, tutorials, and demonstration sessions.
-All accepted papers will be presented during the parallel sessions of the Conference and papers will be submitted for publication at IEEE Xplore Digital Library.
-IEEE UEMCON 2018 is listed in IEEE conference listing here.
+Continuing from the outstanding success of IEEE UEMCON 2020, we are very proud to present IEEE UEMCON 2021 which will provide an opportunity for researchers, educators, and students to discuss and exchange ideas on issues, trends, and developments in Computing, Electronics, and Mobile Communication.
+The conference aims to bring together scholars from different disciplinary backgrounds to emphasize the dissemination of ongoing research in the fields of Ubiquitous Computing, Electronics, and Mobile Communication.
+Research papers are invited describing original work in the above-mentioned fields and related technologies.
+The conference will include a peer-reviewed program of technical sessions.
+IEEE UEMCON 2021 can be found here.

 This conference will also promote an intense dialogue between academia and industry to bridge the gap between academic research, industry initiatives, and governmental policies.
-This is fostered through panel discussions, keynotes, invited talks and industry exhibits where academia is exposed to state-of-practice and results from trials and interoperability experiments.
+This is fostered through panel discussions, keynotes, invited talks, and industry exhibits where academia is exposed to state-of-practice and results from trials and interoperability experiments.
 The industry in turn benefits by exposure to leading-edge research in networking as well as the opportunity to communicate with academic researchers regarding practical problems that require further research.

 Keynote Speakers at our previous conferences